Namrata96/medium-blog/README.md

 # medium-blog
-This consists of all codes written as a part of my blog on Medium.
+This consists of all codes written as a part of my blog on Medium - https://medium.com/@namratamukhija